| Project Description

 The school's report will then be listed along with

-is archived at the web site.
+on the web site.
 There are also pictures from many schools

 showing some of their students involved in the project.